AbelPetrova/Test-Cases/README.md

 Hello,

 Below you'll find a brief test case I've designed to test Instagram's login page.

+> [!NOTE]
-I want to mention that the test case **_is not exhaustive_**; it only targets a few functionality tests aimed to verify aspects such as:
+> The test case **_is not exhaustive_**; it only targets a few functionality tests aimed to verify aspects such as:

 + UI elements
 + Successful Authentication